- Adding a new object into an LDAP server

 - False otherwise.
 ErrorInfo returns more details about the error.

-<Session Name>: Character string (with quotes)
+<LDAP session>: Character string (with quotes)

 Name of LDAP session used.

-<Attribute Name>: Character string (with quotes)
+<Attribute name>: Character string (with quotes)

 Name of the attribute to add.
 This attribute is automatically added if it does not exist.

-<Attribute Value>: Ansi character string (with quotes)
+<Attribute value>: Ansi character string (with quotes)

 Value of the added attribute or new value of the attribute.

-Note: For some attributes (defined by the diagram of the LDAP server), several values can be defined for the same attribute.
+Remark: For some attributes (defined by the diagram of the LDAP server), several values can be defined for the same attribute.
 The new value will be added if a value already exists for this attribute.

 Adding a new object into an LDAP server